 Do California officials really wonder why the state has the highest poverty level in the nation?
 Isn’t it obvious?
 Besides dumping loads of money into a welfare system that only encourages more people to seek aid, the costs associated with the state’s exceedingly high illegal immigrant population is throwing its citizens into the poor house.
 But, perhaps officials are well aware of this.

-As a majority democratic state with a high number of immigrant population, supporting illegals is an excellent way make sure those Democrat votes keep rolling in.We value your comments!
-Please weigh in on our comment section below.
+As a majority democratic state with a high number of immigrant population, supporting illegals is an excellent way make sure those Democrat votes keep rolling in.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com